RECAPEM

 In the absence of hyperkalemia or other toxicologic/metabolic causes of QRS widening, the differential of a wide regular tachycardia is VT vs. supraventricular tachycardia (SVT) with aberrancy

-👉👉It is safest to assume regular WCT as VT until proven otherwise (for following reasons):
+👉👉It is safest to assume regular WCT as VT until proven otherwise (for the following reasons):

 • VT is far more common than SVT, by a factor of four in unselected populations and by as much as 10-fold in patients with prior myocardial infarction.